The ESRC Network for Integrated Behavioural Science (NIBS) is a partnership among the Universities of Nottingham, Warwick and East Anglia.

-The network benefits from an Advisory Group consisting of external academic advisors and affiliate members representing business, industry, media and government.
-Our results interest those wishing to predict and influence individual or group/population behaviour; to commercial enterprises trying to understand and serve customer needs; to third sector organisations aiming to advance the welfare of the individuals and groups with whom they are concerned; and to policy makers charged with the promotion of social welfare.
+The network currently benefits from an Advisory Group consisting of external academic advisors and affiliate members representing business, industry, media and government.
+Membership of this will be reviewed in light of our new focus.
+Our results will continue to interest those wishing to predict and influence individual or group/population behaviour; to commercial enterprises trying to understand and serve customer needs; to third sector organisations aiming to advance the welfare of the individuals and groups with whom they are concerned; and to policy makers charged with the promotion of social welfare.

-Experimental Session at East Anglia's Centre for Behavioural and Experimental Social Science (CBESS)
+"Student Away Day" at East Anglia's Centre for Behavioural and Experimental Social Science (CBESS) led by NIBS Co-Investigator, Professor Ted Turocy

-Operational decisions are made by the Management Group which currently consists of:
+Operational decisions for NIBS are made by the Management Group which consists of:

 - Chris Starmer (Principle Investigator and Director of NIBS based at Nottingham)